Engee documentation

 Details

-Time in the equations for the integrated diode.
+Time in the equations for the built-in diode.

-If the values of the Reverse saturation current and Transit time parameters are non-zero, the block includes reverse recovery in the embedded diode model.
+If the values of the Reverse saturation current and Transit time parameters are non-zero, then the block enables reverse recovery to the built-in diode model.

 Default value